wakkihaya/neurotechjp/src/md/en/blog/harrison-canning-rit.md

 This time, I had the pleasure of interviewing Harrison Canning, who is very active at a young age.

-I found the contents of The BCI Guys to be very helpful in studying this fied. so I would highly recommend watching their contents to anyone interested in this field.
+I found the contents of The BCI Guys to be very helpful in studying this field, so I would highly recommend watching their contents to anyone interested in this field.